Understanding Depop’s algorithm

 Second, once the algorithm has gathered all listings relevant to the user’s search query, it uses the information we have about each listing and shop to rank these listings, so that users are shown items that they are most likely to buy, from sellers who follow our guidelines and provide a positive customer experience for our buyers.

 There are a number of different factors that determine the order in which these listings are displayed in search results.
 The most important ones are listed below:

-We match the user’s search word or phrase to listings which include the same words or phrases, whether in the item’s name, description, or in the tags applied by the seller, e.g. brand, category, style or color.
+We match the user’s search word or phrase to listings that include the same words or phrases, whether in the item’s name, description, or in the tags applied by the seller, e.g. brand, category, style or color.
 Listings that do not contain any matching words or phrases won’t be included in results.
 For example, a search for “nike blue sweatshirt” will only return items that match “nike”, “blue“ and “sweatshirt” in either the item’s name, description or tags.